awslabs/osml-geo-agents/cdk/README.md

-# OSML Geo Agents CDK Infrastructure
+# OSML Geo Agents – CDK Infrastructure

-This CDK project deploys the infrastructure required to run OSML Geo Agents on AWS, including a containerized Lambda function for executing geo-processing tools and an Amazon Bedrock agent for orchestration.
+This CDK project deploys the core infrastructure for running **OSML Geo Agents** on AWS.
+It includes a containerized Lambda function for geospatial processing and an **Amazon Bedrock Agent** for orchestration.

+---

-## Architecture
+## 🧭 Architecture Overview

 ```ascii
 ┌─────────────────┐     ┌──────────────────┐